 Answers to questions

-1. Penile cancer, balanitis, posthitis, phimosis, urinary tract infection, reduced risk of HIV.
+1. Penile cancer, balanitis, posthitis, phimosis, UTI, and a reduced risk of STDs (e.g., HIV).

-2. Gomco clamp, the Bronstein (Mogen) clamp, and the Plastibell.
+2. Gomco clamp, the Mogen clamp, and the Plastibell.

 3. Bleeding and infection.

-5. Yes or no; see reason associated with each answer.
-Yes, because it protects against penile cancer, etc. No, because of the risks of complications of infection, bleeding, concealed penis, penile adhesions, meatitis, fistula formation, penile amputation and penile necrosis.
+5. Complications of circumcision include infection, bleeding, concealed penis, penile adhesions, meatitis, fistula formation, penile amputation, and penile necrosis.

-6. Paraphimosis is a condition in which a constricting band of the tip of the retracted foreskin gets trapped proximal to the coronal sulcus of the glans penis, with resultant edema, erythema, and pain.
-Yes it is an emergent condition.
+7. Paraphimosis is a condition in which a constricting band of the tip of the retracted foreskin gets trapped proximal to the coronal sulcus of the glans penis, with resultant edema, erythema, and pain.
+It is a urologic emergency.